|

 Fix the callgraph edges for child_cfun.
 Those for cfun will be

+fixed in a following pass.
 Some EH regions might become dead, see PR34608.
 If

 pass_cleanup_cfg isn't the first pass to happen with the